Your business is likely to have obligations under the National Environmental Protection (Used Packaging Materials) Measure 2011 (NEPM) if:

 There are two pathways to meet your obligations as a liable brand owner:

-1. Become a signatory of the Australian Packaging Covenant (the Covenant), or
+1. Become a signatory to the Australian Packaging Covenant (the Covenant), or

-2. If your head office is in Victoria and you choose not be a signatory, then you must comply with EPA’s Environment Protection Regulations 2021 (the Regulations) for used packaging materials (Part 4.3).
+2. If your head office is in Victoria and you choose not be a signatory, then you must comply with EPA’s Environment Protection Regulations 2021 (the Regulations) for used packaging materials.

-EPA’s preference is that all brand owners are a signatory to the Covenant.
-This encourages a nationally consistent approach.
-It also provides opportunity for brand owners to work with their industry to improve the way packaging is being managed in Australia.
+EPA supports the national consistency offered by the Covenant and encourages all brand owners to become signatories by joining APCO.
+As a member of APCO, brand owners have the opportunity to work with their industry to improve the way packaging is being managed in Australia.

-Liable brand owners who are not a signatory of the Covenant must report information to EPA annually by the 30 September.
-This is to meet compliance obligations under the Regulations.
+Liable brand owners who are not a signatory to the Covenant must report to EPA by 30 September each year as part of the compliance obligations under Part 4.3 of the Regulations.
+EPA runs an active compliance program to follow up non-signatory brand owners.

 Information about the NEPM for used packaging materials